keizman/apk-middleware-replace-nonroot/ZH_README.md

 armeabi-v7a

 branch 1
-1.IF request.md5 in index file, Then excute form step 6, and no need receive more bytes from client
+1. IF request.md5 in index file, Then excute form step 6, and no need receive more bytes from client

-API
+### API
 /upload input {"filename": file.filename, "md5": md5sum(save_path), "so_download_url", so_architecture: only suport arm64-v8a or  armeabi-v7a, pkg_name: ""}

 /task_status API check the current status